-- ReWire channels appear to the right of the other audio and MIDI channel strips in the mixer. - ReWire channel strips are denoted by a yellow label in the mixer. - ReWire channels may be any combination of mono and stereo, depending on the synthesizer application. - ReWire channels have the same functionality as regular audio channels.
-This means you can set volume and pan, add EQ, insert effects and sends and route the channel outputs to groups or busses (done in the Inspector or in the mixer if you are using Cubase SX).
-However, ReWire channels have no monitor buttons. - All ReWire channel settings can be automated using the Read/Write buttons. - When you write automation, channel automation tracks will automatically appear in the Project Window.
-This allows you to view and edit the automation graphically, just as with VST Instrument channels, etc. - You can mix down the audio from ReWire channels to a file on your hard disk with the Export Audio Mixdown function (see page 685).
+- ReWire channels appear to the right of the other audio and MIDI channel strips in the mixer.
+ReWire channel strips are denoted by a yellow label in the mixer. - ReWire channels may be any combination of mono and stereo, depending on the synthesizer application. - ReWire channels have the same functionality as regular audio channels.
+This means you can set volume and pan, add EQ, insert effects and sends and route the channel outputs to groups or busses.
+All settings can be automated using the Read/Write functions.
+However, ReWire channels have no monitor buttons. - You can mix down the audio from ReWire channels to a file on your hard disk with the Export Audio Mixdown function (see page 681).
 In Cubase SX/SL, you can export the output bus to which you have routed the ReWire channels.
 In Cubase SX, you can also export individual ReWire channels directly - "rendering" each ReWire channel to a separate audio file.